Projects

 Crafts Shop

 The women's groups set their own prices, and sell directly to customers through our shop.
-We charge a small fee for groups to sell through the shop.
-This goes to pay rent and salaries.
+We charge a small fee for groups to sell through the shop which goes to pay rent and salaries.

 Below is a list of monthly expenses and items that still need funding: